Periodic paths on the pentagon, double pentagon and golden L

 As stated in the introduction, we wish to study the directions of periodic trajectories on the golden L. Periodic directions on the golden L are all of those with slope in $\mathbf{Q}[\sqrt 5]$.
 This is quite special; for example, periodic directions on the double regular heptagon are a proper subset of the field that they generate \cite{arnoux}.

-Periodic trajectories come in cylinders (Definition \ref{def:goldenL}), and have a naturally associated vector, the holonomy vector of this cylinder.
-In each direction of a periodic trajectory on the golden L, there are two cylinders of periodic trajectories, one short and one long, with length ratio $\phi$.
+Periodic trajectories come in cylinders (Definition \ref{def:goldenL}), and have a naturally associated vector, the \emph{holonomy vector} of this cylinder, obtained by developing the corresponding primitive closed geodesic in the plane; likewise for saddle connections.
+In each direction of a periodic trajectory on the golden L, there are two cylinders of periodic trajectories, one short and one long, with length ratio $\phi$ (shown in white and black in Figure \ref{fig:saddle-connections}).
 The horizontal and vertical directions are examples of this.
 Examples for pentagon billiard trajectories in each of the two cylinders are in Figure \ref{fig:buddies}.

 In each periodic direction, there are also two lengths of saddle connection, with length ratio $\phi$.
-The long saddle connection vector coincides with the short cylinder vector, and the sum of the long and short saddle connection vectors coincides with the long cylinder vector.
+The long saddle connection vector coincides with the short cylinder vector, and the sum of the long and short saddle connection vectors coincides with the long cylinder vector (Figure \ref{fig:saddle-connections}).
 Again, the horizontal and vertical directions are examples of this.

 Our approach to enumerating periodic directions is to take advantage of the affine self-similarities of the golden L (Veech's ``hidden symmetries'').
 We single out four such affine symmetries in the following definition.